Kamenianoi

 Kamenianoi (Καμενιάνοι) is a mountain village and a community in the municipal unit of Aroania, Achaea, Greece.
-In 2011 the population was 85 for the village, and 116 for the community, which includes the village Drovolovo.
+The community includes the village Drovolovo.
 It is situated in the eastern foothills of Mount Erymanthos.
 Kamenianoi is 2 km west of Desino, 4 km southeast of Lechouri and 17 km southwest of Kalavryta.

 Population

 History

 The name comes from the multitude of furnaces that existed here in the past.
 According to a myth, Hercules caught the Erymanthian Boar in the area called Kaprivaina.